Pattern Printing and Assembly Guide

 If these solutions fail, send us an email!
 We can help you out.

+Help!
 I bought a pattern from you on Etsy, but can't find where to download it.
-Can you help?

 To access your digital file(s) on Etsy, go to Your account > Purchases and reviews and look for the order.